ryanlayer/cmd2web/README.md

      # Add machine's IP address (use ifconfig command)
      ServerName localhost
      # Give an alias to to start your website url with
-     # Using cmd2web, it means in URL you have to write localhost/cmd2web to access the application.
+     # Using cmd2web, it means in URL you have to write localhost to access the application.
 The path after that is path to your wsgi file.
 Change it accordingly.
-     WSGIScriptAlias /cmd2web somepath/flaskapp.wsgi
+     WSGIScriptAlias / somepath/flaskapp.wsgi
      # Mention the directory which should be accessible by your application.
 This will be directory which has all the files.
      <Directory /home/rohit/Documents/Academics/sem4/IndependentStudy/forkedrepo/cmd2web/>
      # set permissions as per apache2.conf file